torusresearch/customauth-swift-sdk/README.md

 tdsdk.triggerLogin()
 ```
 Logins are dependent on verifier scripts/verifiers.
 There are other verifiers including `single_id_verifier`, `and_aggregate_verifier`, `or_aggregate_verifier` and `single_logins` of which you may need to use depending on your required logins.
-To read more about verifiers do checkout [the docs](https://docs.tor.us/direct-auth/supported-authenticators-verifiers).
+To get your application's verifier script setup, do reach out to hello@tor.us or to read more about verifiers do checkout [the docs](https://docs.tor.us/direct-auth/supported-authenticators-verifiers).

 ### 3. Handling the OAuth/Authentication URL redirects